-A VPN is an online service that conceals your IP address.
+A VPN is an employee monitoring software comparison that conceals your IP address.
 By doing that, it stops BBC iPlayer from knowing your geo-location.
 Here’s a quick overview of how the whole process works:

 - You run the VPN client on your device and connect to a VPN server in the UK.